 Incisions are usually less than one inch!
 Our surgeons use special surgical tools to access the damaged area of your spine without harming the muscles and tissue around it.
 When compared to traditional -or- “open” procedures, MIS consistently sees better outcomes.

-Northshore spine surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen and Dr. Jeremy R. James are the only spine surgeons in Southeast Louisiana with the training, skill, and technology to provide MIS surgery.
+Northshore spine surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen and Dr. Jeremy R. James and Dr. Sean Michael Rider are spine surgeons in Southeast Louisiana with the training, skill, and technology to provide MIS surgery.

 Benefits of robotic surgery